DavidLBoyd1986/ansible-playbooks/README.md

     ansible-playbook bootstrap_hosts.yml --ask-pass --ask-vault-pass
     ```

-<h1>After Bootstrapping</h1>
+<h1>After Initial Bootstrapping of Controller</h1>

-After everything is set up, this is how you will add/configure new servers.
+After everything is set up, below is the method for how you will add/configure new servers.

-<h2>Steps for a new server</h2>

-No matter what, new server must be configured by running the "bootstrap_hosts.yml" playbook as root.
-This is because they don't have the ansible user set up yet, but this playbook will set all that up.
+No matter what, a new server must be configured by running the "bootstrap_hosts.yml" playbook as root.
+This must be ran as root because a new server doesn't have the ansible user configured yet.
+The "bootstrap_hosts.yml" playbook will set all that up.

-<h3>Bootstrapping a new server</h3>
+<h2>Bootstrapping a new server</h2>

-1. Server must allow root to ssh
+1. Server must allow root to ssh.
+Add below to /etc/ssh/sshd_config

-    PermitRootLogin yes
+    `PermitRootLogin yes`

 2. Set server root password

-3. Add server to ansible-controller /etc/hosts
+3. Add server to ansible-controller "/etc/hosts"

-4. Add server to ansible-controller inventory
+4. Add server to ansible-controller ansible inventory file

-5. Test ssh as root to server
+5. Test ssh as root to the new server

-    a.
-This allows you to not only test but trust the server's host key
+    - This allows you to not only test but trust the server's host key

 6. As root, run "bootstrap_hosts.yml" playbook with command shown below:

-    ansible-playbook bootstrap_hosts.yml --ask-pass --ask-vault-pass
+    `ansible-playbook bootstrap_hosts.yml --ask-pass --ask-vault-pass`

 7. Now this server can be configured by "ansible" user like all other servers

-<h3>Configuring a new server</h3>
+<h2>Configuring a new server</h2>

 1. Go back to being the normal user (exit root)
 2. Run these two commands to save the ansible ssh key in the ssh-agent